m22belau/CS_401_Project/README.md

 # Hawaii Veterans Resource Directory

-This project is a single-page website that helps U.S. military veterans in Hawaii easily find essential healthcare services, including VA Medical Centers, Community-Based Outpatient Clinics, and Vet Centers.

 ## Purpose

 Hawaii has a significant veteran population; however, many veterans face challenges as they are often overlooked and underserved.
 With a wide range of ages—many being older; adjusting to the constantly changing real and digital world can be difficult.
 Key issues veterans face include geographical barriers, limited healthcare access, financial struggles, mental health challenges, and employment difficulties.